mThanuj/nptel-social-networks-notes/README.md

   - P: Probability of rewiring an edge.
 - The model shows that a small number of random connections can lead to a small world network.

+### Kleinberg's Model

+- It is a model of decentralized search in a social network.
+- Links following a power law distribution with distance enables efficient search.

 ## Closures

 ### Triad Closure